petershin/liferay-learn/docs/dxp/latest/en/liferay-development/data-sets/data-set-views/data-set-view-visualization-modes.md

 {bdg-secondary}`Liferay DXP 2024.Q1+/Portal 7.4 GA112+`
 {bdg-link-primary}`[Beta Feature](../../../system-administration/configuring-liferay/feature-flags.md#beta-feature-flags)`

-Use the data set manager to select fields and manage visualization modes to customize how you display the data in your data set view.
+To customize the data display in your data set view, use the data set manager to select fields and manage visualization modes.
 There are three visualization modes: [table](#displaying-data-as-a-table), [list, and cards](#displaying-data-as-a-list-or-in-cards).

 With the table visualization mode, you can add and customize any number of fields and select how to render them.
 With lists and cards, you have a restricted number of elements that can be mapped to fields.

-After setting up the visualization modes, access a page with a [data set fragment](./using-data-set-view-actions.md#using-a-data-set-fragment-in-a-content-page) and choose your preferred mode using the *Show View Options*
+After setting up the visualization modes, access a page with a [data set fragment](./using-data-set-view-actions.md#using-a-data-set-fragment-in-a-content-page) and choose your preferred mode using *Show View Options*

 ![Drag and drop fields to reorder them.](./data-set-view-visualization-modes/images/01.png)